lcsavb/lcsavb.github.io/content/posts/09-01-2024-automating-to-automate.md

 ## Automating to automate

-All the code I used to accomplish this is located in the repository: [https://github.com/lcsavb/chupador](https://github.com/lcsavb/chupador).
+All the code I used to accomplish this is located in the repository: [Data Retrieval](https://github.com/lcsavb/autocusto-data-retrieval).

 It was five years ago and I have learned two important lessons: to never again use bad words* in my code as I have done and, MOST IMPORTANTLY, be organized and write documentation.
 It is a mess and I don't remember quite well all